EliLillyCo/LillyMol/docs/GFP/fingerprints_as_descriptors.md

  Will produce 256 descriptors
  77 of 256 bits with collisions (fraction 0.300781) max collision count 482
 ```
-Indeed, folding those 15k bits found, or the survivors of the support requirements
+Indeed, folding these 15k bits found, or the survivors of the support requirements
 to just 256 bits, does indeed result in significant bit collisions.
+This suggests
+that 256 bits is not adequate for this set of features, experiment with wider
+widths.
+Note that there is nothing special about powers of 2.
+It is quite ok to
+request that there be 437 columns in the output.

 Note that bits are scanned before folding in order to impose support requirements.